 - 3 large egg whites

-- Bring the water, sugar, cornstarch, and salt to a simmer whisking constantly.
-When mixture starts to turn translucent, whisk in the egg yolks, 2 at a time.
-Whisk in lemon zest, juice and butter.
-Return the mixture to a brief simmer, then remove from the heat.
+- In a large saucepan, bring the water, sugar cornstarch and salt to a simmer whisking constantly.
+When the mixture starts to turn translucent, whisk in the egg yolks, two at a time.
+Next, whisk in the lemon zest, juice and butter.
+Return the mixture to a brief simmer, and then remove from the heat.
 Pour lemon filling into the cooled pie crust and place a piece of plastic wrap on top and chill in the refrigerator for 2 hours.

-- Adjust your oven rack in the middle position and heat your oven to 400 degrees.
+- Adjust an oven rack to the middle position and heat oven to 400 degrees.
 In a small saucepan, bring the sugar and water to a boil over medium-high heat.
-Once the syrup has come to a boil, continue to boil for 4 minutes (mixture will become slightly thickened and syrupy).
-Remove from the heat and set aside while beating the egg whites.
+Once the syrup has come to a boil, continue to boil for 4 minutes until the mixture becomes thick and syrupy.
+Remove from the heat.

-- Using a stand mixer fitted with the whisk attachment, whip the egg whites, cream of tartar, and salt on medium-low speed until foamy, about 1 minute.
-Increase speed to medium-high and whip until soft peaks form.
+- With a stand mixer fitted with the whisk attachment, whip egg whites and cream of tartar on medium low speed until foamy, about 1 minute.
+Increase mixer speed to medium-high and whip for 2 more minutes until soft peaks form.
 With the mixer running, pour the hot syrup into the bowl but slowly pouring the syrup down the inside of the mixer bowl, being careful not to hit the whisk with the syrup.
-Add the vanilla extract and continue to beat until the meringue has cooled and becomes very thick and shiny, 3 to 6 minutes.
+Add the vanilla extract and continue to beat until the meringue has cooled and thickened, about 6 minutes.

-- Using a rubber spatula, mound the meringue over the filling, making sure the meringue touches the edges of the crust.
-Use the spatula to create peaks all over the meringue.
-Bake until the peaks turn golden brown, about 6 minutes.
+- Using a rubber spatula, mound meringue over the chilled filling, making sure the meringue touches the edges of the crust.
+Use spatula to create peaks with the meringue.
+Bake until the peaks turn golden brown in color, about 6 minutes.
 Transfer to a wire rack and let sit until room temperature, about 2 hours and serve.